mauboca10/challegeUruCypress/README.md

 ## Tests
 ---

-There are two test.
-One for register new user and the other test is for verify a user nickname.
+There are one test that verify Title and URL in the Home Page and in the Austin Office Page.

+## POSSIBLE IMPROVEMENT
+Create a command that works with the iframe from the Austin office page.